RandAOLabs/frontend-deploy-template/docs/deployment.md

 ## Deployment

 Once configured, deployment is automatic:
-- Every push to the `main` branch triggers a deployment
+- Every push to the `master` branch triggers a deployment
 - The app is built with environment variables injected
 - The build is deployed to Arweave
 - Your ArNS name is updated to point to the new deployment